 Building a sustainable diversity, equity and inclusion (DEI) strategy requires work across your organization.
-This means looking at all business decisions, processes, policies and practices through a DEI lens, says Brian Lamb, Global Head of Diversity, Equity & Inclusion at JPMorgan Chase.
+This means looking at all business decisions, processes, policies and practices through a DEI lens, says Brian Lamb, former Global Head of Diversity, Equity & Inclusion at JPMorgan Chase.

 “Driving long-term change must include product development, service delivery, representation at higher levels, and a commitment to innovate and grow,” he says.

 A mature, sustainable DEI strategy is more than a long-term strategy, Lamb says, and should include: